PHILADELPHIA REFLECTIONS

 Haym Salomon

 The word Sephardi is derived from the Hebrew word for Spain, where Jews were a prominent part of the Arab community for several hundred years.
-The Christian monarchs Ferdinand and Isabella, regarding the Sephardim as pro-arab, drove them out of Spain and Portugal in 1492.
-They scattered widely, and only a small portion eventually got to the Western hemisphere.It is also helpful to know that Askenazic is the Hebrew word for German, since this other main branch of the religion did not emigrate to America until later in the Nineteenth century as part of the response to the suppression of the 1848 Revolutions.
+The Christian monarchs Ferdinand and Isabella, regarding the Sephardim as pro-Arab, drove them out of Spain and Portugal in 1492.
+They scattered widely, and only a small portion eventually got to the Western hemisphere.
+It is also helpful to know that Askenazic is the Hebrew word for German since this other main branch of the religion did not emigrate to America until later in the Nineteenth century in response to the suppression following the 1848 Revolutions.
 There are some important differences in liturgy, and occasional episodes of bad feeling between the two Jewish groups, some of it kept alive by issues arising in Israel.
 Historically, the Sephardim have had a greater tendency to assimilate in local cultures, both generally and particularly in Philadelphia.
-However, the most prominent Jew in the American Revolutionary war was Haym Salomon, who was born in Poland.
+However, the most prominent Jew in the American Revolutionary War was Haym Salomon, who was born in Poland.

-Records were poorly kept in those days, and in civil wars there are often reasons to be vague about your sympathies and activities.
+Records were poorly kept in those days, and in civil wars, there are often reasons to be vague about your sympathies and activities.
 We know that Haym Salomon came to Philadelphia in 1774, grew very rich in association with Robert Morris, but died in poverty after a few years, now lying in an unmarked grave.
 It is a little unclear how he became rich, although all merchants involved in shipping did a little privateering, often described as piracy by the victims.
 It is also unclear how he became suddenly poor, although speculators in currency and land often make serious misjudgments.
 Robert Morris is himself a prime example.

 The matter becomes of greater interest when Haym Salomon is sometimes referred to as one of the main financiers of the Revolution.
-Because of the ease of counterfeiting with the primitive printing technology of the time, the British had forbidden the use of paper money in the colonies as part of the Townshend Acts.
+Partly because of the ease of counterfeiting with the primitive printing technology of the time, the British had forbidden the use of paper money in the colonies as part of the Townshend Acts.
 While understandable, it caused great pain to unbalanced trade partners, and metal coins quickly migrated back to England, almost paralyzing colonial economies for lack of cash to transact local business.
-It probably caused a different sort of pain to Benjamin Franklin, who derived much of his income from printing the currency of New Jersey.
+It probably caused a different sort of a pain to Benjamin Franklin, who derived much of his income from printing the currency of New Jersey.
 In particular, it kept cargoes trapped in port for lack of payment, which the annoyed British merchants mistook as an implementation of John Dickinson's proposal for deliberate "non-importation".
 In any event, Jewish merchants and bankers were well situated to find ways around currency blockages, sometimes using precious gems as substitutes for specie, and utilizing informal family networks scattered around the world.
 In civil wars, guns have to be bought and paid for, legalities get swept aside.
 There is said to be evidence that our ambassador to France, Benjamin Franklin, utilized Salomon to translate the French loans he had negotiated into the munitions which colonials needed.
 There is incidentally reason to believe that the Rothschild family established its great wealth by similar commodity dealings at the time of the Battle of Waterloo.

 Just what it was that went so drastically wrong for Haym Salomon at the conclusion of our war for independence has not yet been made clear, perhaps never will be.
 He may have been caught in the uproar over the worthless Continental currency, his ships may have been captured, or he may have been trapped by the land speculation which ruined Robert Morris.
 But those were rough, tough times.
 We have the word of those who should know, that Salomon's service was essential to our achievement of Independence.